-CFATS data is available in a FOUO and a CVI layer with an established “need-to-know.”
-FOUO access allows users to view information on any chemical facility that has filed a Top-Screen (such as name and geospatial information) within their respective jurisdictions, whereas CVI access includes additional information, such as a facility’s risk-based tier.
+CFATS data is available in a FOUO and a CVI layer to authorized federal agencies, SLTT officials, and first responders with an established “need-to-know” as determined by CISA.
+FOUO access allows users to view information on any chemical facility that has filed a Top-Screen (such as name, location, and geospatial information) within their respective jurisdictions, whereas CVI access includes additional information, such as a facility’s risk-based tier.

-To obtain access to the IP Gateway, all users must be PCII certified and must complete required PCII Authorized User training.
-For access to CFATS data on the IP Gateway, all users must complete CVI Authorized User training and have a valid need to know.
+To obtain access to the CISA Gateway, all users must be PCII certified and must complete required PCII Authorized User training.
+For access to CFATS data on the CISA Gateway, all users must complete CVI Authorized User training and have a valid need to know.